LukasGold/LukasGold/README.md

 With the rise of **Large Language Models (LLMs)**, we now have tools that can simplify semantic annotation and contextualization during data entry.
 This opens the door to broader adoption and more intuitive data management.

-I envision a future where we realize the concept of a **"Web of Doing Things"** — a dynamic, interoperable ecosystem of scientific data and tools.
+I envision a future where we realize the concept of the [**Semantic Web**](https://www.w3.org/2001/sw/) / **"Web of Doing Things"** — a dynamic, interoperable ecosystem of scientific data and tools.
 My goal is to contribute by developing **practical tools and concepts** that bridge the gap between advanced IT solutions and everyday scientific practice.

+**Battery science and analytics provide an ideal starting point**, as they involve **repetitive, well-structured processes** and **complex process chains** rich in metadata.
+These characteristics make them especially suitable for demonstrating the value of semantic technologies and FAIR data practices in real-world scientific workflows.

 ##  Recent Projects 🔬🚧